Mabel Walker Willebrandt

-Early life and career
+Early life

+Willebrandt was born Mabel Elizabeth Walker in Woodsdale, Kansas, on May 23, 1889, to parents who had relocated from Missouri to establish a homestead.
+Her birth came shortly after the Hay Meadow massacre and her family returned to Missouri as a result of the ongoing conflicts in the county.
+They relocated first to Lucerne, Missouri, and then Blackwell, Oklahoma, with Mabel's father, David W. Walker, editing and publishing a local newspaper at each stop.
+As Mabel turned 13, they moved again to Kansas City, Missouri, in part to afford her better educational opportunities.

-Willebrandt was born Mabel Elizabeth Walker in Woodsdale, Kansas, on May 23, 1889.
-Her father, David W. Walker, edited a local newspaper.
-In February 1910, she married Arthur Willebrandt, the principal of the school where she was teaching, and they moved to Phoenix, where he recuperated from tuberculosis while she finished college and supported them on a teacher's salary.
+Initially Mabel Walker enrolled at Park College in nearby Parkville, then after her parents moved again to Buckley, Michigan, she attended the Ferris Institute in Big Rapids, Michigan.
+Meanwhile for income she took up teaching, and in February 1910 she married Arthur Willebrandt, the principal of the school in Buckley where she taught.
+The couple then moved to Phoenix, where he recuperated from tuberculosis while she finished college and supported them on a teacher's salary.
 She graduated from Tempe Normal School, later Arizona State University, in 1911.

+Legal education and early career

 In 1912, the Willebrandts moved to Los Angeles, where she taught elementary school and attended night classes at the law school of the University of Southern California.
 She received her law degree from the University of Southern California in 1916 and an LL.M. a year later.
 During her time at USC, she was a member of Phi Delta Delta legal sorority.
 The Willebrandts separated in 1916 and divorced in 1924.

 During her last semester of law school, Willebrandt began doing pro bono work in the police courts while still teaching full-time.
 Ultimately, she argued two thousand cases as the city's first female public defender for women in Los Angeles, handling mostly cases of prostitution.
 She acted as counsel on more than 2,000 cases.
 Her efforts led courts to permit the testimony of both men and women.
 She also campaigned successfully for the enactment of a revised community property statute at the state level.
 After graduating, she opened a practice in downtown Los Angeles with Fred Horowitz, who later built the Chateau Marmont.

 During World War I, Willebrandt served as head of the Legal Advisory Board for conscription cases in Los Angeles.
 In 1921, at age 32, her law school professor and mentor Frank Doherty, as well as Senator Hiram Johnson and all the judges in southern California, recommended her for the post of Assistant Attorney General in the Warren G. Harding administration.